USA will be hoping to cause an upset at the World Cup this winter — and a win over Iran on Tuesday will guarantee them a place in the knockouts.

 Our recommended USA bet for World Cup 2022

-With the USA favourites to advance from Group B alongside England, they could face a tough tie against Senegal in the Round of 16.
-It’s certainly a winnable match and could set up a potential quarter-final against France.
-That feels like too big a hurdle for this USA side, and 9/2 for the Americans to be knocked out at the quarter-final stage looks good value.
+The USA advanced from Group B alongside England and now faces a tough tie against the Netherlands in the round of 16.
+If they can register an upset it could set up a potential quarter-final against France.
+That feels like too big a hurdle for this USA side, and 7/2 for the Americans to be knocked out in the last eight looks good value.

 USA route to the World Cup 2022 Final in Qatar

 |1-0 vs Iran||Al Thumama Stadium||19:00, 29/11|